 The GeoSure data sets and reports from the British Geological Survey provide information about potential ground movement or subsidence in a helpful and user-friendly format.
 The reports can help inform planning decisions and indicate causes of subsidence.
-The methodology is based on BGS DiGMap (Digital Map) and expert knowledge of the behaviour of the formations so defined.
-This dataset provides an assessment of slope instability.
-Landslide hazard occurs due to particular slope characteristics (such as geology, gradient, sources of water, drainage, man-made constructions) combining to cause the slope to become unstable.
-Downslope movement of materials, such as a landslide or rockfall may lead to a loss of support and damage to buildings.
 Complete Great Britain national coverage is available.
+The Insurance Data give an index level assessment of the potential for a geological deposit to create financial insurance loss.
+The methodology is based on the 6 GeoSure individual hazard assessments.
 The storage formats of the data are ESRI and MapInfo but other formats can be supplied.